anandamurtiidiscursos/anandamurtiidiscursos.github.io/_posts/2015-08-11-the-spiritual-heart.md

 into material form.
-All the star-stuff that we have taken in through digestion, through perception, through ideas and interaction are finally brought into the Intuitive Mind and liberated from all form through your recognition that only Brahma exists both within and without.
+All the star-stuff that we have taken in through digestion, through perception, through ideas and interaction are finally brought into the Intuitive Mind and liberated from all form through your recognition that only Shiva exists both within and without.
 We transmute creation into godhead each time we truly remember home.
 Mind is but the entity that regulates the within and the without, the centripetal and centrifugal.
-Macrocosmic mind, or Brahma, sustains and projects the whim of the entire cosmological order.
+Macrocosmic mind, or Shiva, sustains and projects the whim of the entire cosmological order.
 Microcosmic mind is what contains and projects this whimsical bundle of ideas and impressions in time and space with a notion of your person.